dante4rt/sonic-odyssey-bot/README.md

 # Sonic Odyssey Bot

-Sonic Odyssey Bot is a Node.js application for sending SOL (Solana) cryptocurrency transactions using seed phrases or private keys to random addresses.
+Sonic Odyssey Bot is an application designed for interacting with the Sonic Odyssey platform.
+It supports multiple features including sending SOL (Solana) cryptocurrency transactions, claiming rewards, opening mystery boxes, and daily login operations.

 ## Features

 - **Transaction Sending**: Sends SOL transactions from multiple accounts to random addresses.
+- **Claim Box**: Automates the process of claiming rewards boxes.
+- **Open Box**: Automates the process of opening mystery boxes.
+- **Daily Login**: Automates the daily login process.
 - **Input Methods**: Supports input via seed phrases or private keys.
 - **Random Address Generation**: Generates a specified number of random addresses for sending transactions.
 - **Adjustable Amount of SOL**: Allows users to specify the amount of SOL to send in each transaction.